DenizcanSarigul/DSML-Project/README.md

 ## 2. Methodology

 For this challenge we applied two kinds of techniques of text representation.
-The first being a series of models using TI-DF representation, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture.
+The first being a series of models using TI-DF representation and classification with conventionla models such sa Logistic Regression, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture.

+## 2. Results

+The table below shows the best results for each of our models.
+You will notice that for the models K Nearest Neighbours and Decision Tree, we did not

 ## 3. Models